 Meditation is the act of focusing your consciousness to one thing and its way of finding your inner self.

 From the Ancient times, Meditation is the fruitful way of stabilizing our mind.
+You can practice yoga to find serenity & also to release emotional energy.
 It’s a spiritual practice of keeping you and your life in ethical discipline.

 Meditating everyday keeps increasing our minds functionality, while being done in process, we start discovering our true potential.

 The true potential of the human mind and awareness.

 Many religions and meditation practitioners have their own way of doing meditation.

 Types of Buddhist Meditation